 Generally speaking, we agree with the IASB's approach that the nature of the entity's business activities plays a relevant role for developing or revising future IFRSs.
-In our view, the IASB should be more specific and describe more clearly how the consideration of business activities will affect the development or revision of future IFRSs.
+In our view, the IASB should be more specific and describe more clearly how consideration of business activities will affect the development or revision of future IFRSs.
 We think that the current proposal will not be of great help to the IASB.

-Furthermore, we are not convinced by the IASB's view that the nature of the entity's business activities has no impact as regards the development of recognition criteria for particular events or transactions.
-Unless there was a clear conceptual basis as to why recognition cannot be influenced by the nature of an entity's business activities, we think the IASB should not jump to such a conclusion in the Conceptual Framework.
-Further, such a statement appears to be in conflict with the exisiting recognition requirements in IAS 39/IFRS 9 as regards regular-way transactions: Here, we believe that it is the reference to business activities that led the IASB to come forward with different recognition criteria for those that enter an order for certain goods to be used in production and those that merely live on price differentials.
+Furthermore, we are not convinced with the IASB's view that the nature of the entity's business activities has no impact regarding the development of recognition criteria for particular events or transactions.
+Unless there is no clear conceptual basis as to why recognition cannot be influenced by the nature of an entity's business activities, we think the IASB should not jump to such a conclusion in the Conceptual Framework.